-A while ago, Lana Grossa posted a request for collaborations on their Facebook page.
+A while ago, Lana Grossa posted a collaboration request on their Facebook page.
 I got very enthusiastic and I applied.
 The request was to make or design something using their Lovely Cashmere yarn.
 I accepted the challenge and started to work on a shawl.
 The result is a new shawl pattern called ‘Cashmere Hugs’.

 About the Yarn

 The Lovely Cashmere yarn is a collaboration between Lana Grossa and Lala Berlin and is a mixture of 60% cashmere, 15% merino wool and 25% polyamide.
 It’s a very fluffy, soft and warm yarn.
 I picked the colours Erika, Dottergelb, Lachs, Hellblau and Jeansblau for my project.
 Quite a bit out of my comfort zone I have to admit!